The One Ring (Serialized 1 of 1) - Illustration by Veli Nyström

 Oblivion Ring | Illustration by Franz Vohwinkel

-What would you do if you opened it?
-Would you sell it?
-Keep it?
-Leave it to your nephew in your will?
-Personally I think I’d start a crowdfunding campaign to take it to a volcano and throw it in.
-Obviously one that’s in a nice place to visit!
-Let me know your thoughts on it down below, or find us over on Twitter to share the news if you’re the lucky winner.
+What would you do if you had opened it?
+Would you have sold it?
+Kept it?
+Left it to your nephew in your will?
+Personally, I think I would've started a crowdfunding campaign to take it to a volcano and throw it in.
+I hear Hawaii's Big Island is nice this time of year!
+Let me know your thoughts on it down below, or find us over on Twitter to continue the conversation.

-Good luck in your hunt for The Precious!
+Good luck in gathering your fellowship of The Precious!

 LotR precious meme